Advocacy

 Thank you for your support!

 Many issues impacting hunger relief can be remedied through state level actions—whether legislative or administrative measures.
 Contact your state legislator and encourage your representative to support Food Bank for the Heartland’s efforts to ensure neighbors who need food can access it.
-Find your Iowa state senator or representative today.

 Thank you for your support!

 Many issues impacting hunger relief can be remedied through state level actions—whether legislative or administrative measures.
 Contact your state legislator and encourage your representative to support Food Bank for the Heartland’s efforts to ensure neighbors who need food can access it.
-Find your Nebraska state senator today.

 Educate